-As early as 6,000 years ago, the Sumerians in Mesopotamia used roller seals for labelling wine vessels.
-These were two to eight centimetre long and two centimetre thick cylinders of stone.
-The inscription or pictures contained on them could be rolled off on soft clay.
-This was mainly information about the origin of the wine contained.
-The Greeks and Romans used to hang small signs with information on the amphorae or carved information directly into the amphorae.
-Such pendants made of various materials were still used for wine vessels in the Middle Ages.
-By "rehanging", fraudulent intentions were of course easily possible.
-Important information about the wine such as the vintage or a producer's mark was also attached to the Korkbrandcork by means of cork firing.
+As early as 6,000 years ago, the Sumerians in Mesopotamia used rolled seals for inscribing wine vessels.
+These were two to eight centimetre long and two centimetre thick cylinders made of stone.
+The inscription or images on them could be rolled onto soft clay.
+These were mainly information about the origin of the wine they contained.
+Among the Greeks and Romans, small tags with information were hung on the amphorae or information was carved directly into the amphorae.
+Such tags were still used on wine vessels in the Middle Ages.
+By "rehanging" them, of course, fraudulent intentions were easily possible.
+Important information about the wine, such as the vintage or a producer's mark, was also attached to the cork by means of cork branding.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz